Skip to main content

 Adventurers leaving footprints on the sand along the shores of California’s Lost Coast.

-For many backpackers, America’s Triple Crown of Hiking – a title bestowed for completing the Appalachian Trail, the Continental Divide Trail, and the Pacific Crest Trail – is a life-list aspiration.
+For many backpackers, America’s Triple Crown of Hiking — a title bestowed for completing the Appalachian Trail, the Continental Divide Trail, and the Pacific Crest Trail — is a life-list aspiration.
 But, beyond the country’s legendary long trails, there are plenty of other iconic treks.
-From the glacial peaks of the Cascades to the thickly forested foothills of the southern Appalachian Mountains, here’s are a few of the country’s most spectacular backpacking trips.
+From the glacial peaks of the Cascades to the thickly forested foothills of the southern Appalachian Mountains, here are a few of the country’s most spectacular backpacking trips.

 Dylan Bowman standing at the Lost Coast Trail in California.

-Threading a rugged stretch of coastline devoid of highways, with few signs of human encroachment, northern California’s Lost Coast Trail showcases a region where rugged peaks seem to dissolves into the ocean.
-The route includes both a 24-mile stretch in the Kings Range National Conservation Area along with a 22-mile section in the Sinkyone Wilderness State Park – but the longer, northern portion is more popular.
-Following a route cradled by the Kings Range and the Pacific Ocean, the trail negotiates stretches of coastline pocked with tidal pools and frequented by northern elephant seals.
-And, between December and April, gray whales migrating between the Baja Peninsula and summer feeding areas in Arctic waters can be spotted offshore.
+Threading a rugged stretch of coastline devoid of highways, with few signs of human encroachment, northern California’s Lost Coast Trail showcases a region where rugged peaks seem to dissolve into the ocean.
+The route includes both a 24-mile stretch in the Kings Range National Conservation Area along with a 22-mile section in the Sinkyone Wilderness State Park — but the longer, northern portion is more popular.

 A view of the Greenstone Ridge Trail.